 E-commerce in an Ad: Platforms Make it Easy to Discover & Purchase

-By Melissa Marie Fassetta, Account Manager at Joystick Interactive
+By Melissa Marie Fassetta, Account Manager at Incubeta Joystick

 Consumers have turned to online shopping out of necessity in recent times.
 E-commerce has seen 53% in growth since the start of COVID and continues to attract more buyers each week.